 - A. Cady Street Area: - The Master Plan shows "transitional/mixed-use commercial/residential" along Cady St. The project proposal indicates two small buildings with commercial on the first floor and one large apartment building with no commercial uses.
 While this configuration is mixed-use, only 18,700 square feet or 6% of the total floor space is dedicated to commercial uses.
 A balance needs to be created between extending commercial uses to this area without competing with the downtown.
-As mentioned below, we think the commercial uses along Cady St. could be expanded by adding a small commercial building (similar to the proposed buildings) at the corner of Cady and Griswold. - The Master Plan calls for reduction in density as you move from Cady Street south.
+As mentioned below, we think the commercial uses along Cady St. could be expanded by adding a small commercial building (similar to the proposed buildings) at the corner of Cady and Griswold.
+(Note that the DDA's Strategic Plan sheds light on the amount of commercial space the study area could absorb.)
+The applicant's response to this comment is to site commercial feasibility evaluations conducted by retail experts, who state that 20,000 square feet of retail space is ideal to complement, and not compete, with the downtown. - The Master Plan calls for reduction in density as you move from Cady Street south.
 The proposal shows the large apartment building spanning the area between Cady and Beal, with a long and narrow apartment building on the Beal St. side of the parking structure.
 This configuration doesn't provide much of a transition between the highest density (apartment building), and the single-family homes on the south side of Beal.
 We understand that the topography isn't conducive to building townhomes in this area.
 However, the height of the apartment building could step down as it approaches Beal to provide a better transition.
 Note that the court yard provides some relief from the large apartment building mass along Beal St. Also note that the Racetrack Sub Area Plan in the Master Plan calls for three stories in this location.